li11315-osu/CSE5472-term-project/README.md

     - Programs to process and visualize the raw measurements

 We tried to make the code as modular and interchangeable as possible to make this work extensible.
-All that is necessary for the attack and evaluation programs to run is for the DNS server and web server to be running and to be accessible through the chosen domain name using public internet-based DNS resolution.
+All that is necessary for the attack and evaluation programs to work is for the DNS server to be running on any networked host and to be accessible through the chosen domain name using public internet-based DNS resolution.
 Granted, the registered domain name and static IP needed for consistent internet accessibility both involve small monthly fees, though we considered that to be worth it for the improved convenience and realisticness.

 In the next section, we will briefly discuss of the background and general real-world relevance of DNS denial-of-service threats.
 After that, we will discuss the contents of this repository in detail and will provide instructions for properly configuring and the components or our setup.
-From there, we list and analyze the results of each of our experimental trials.
+From there, we list and analyze the methodology and results of each of our experimental trials.
 The closing sections will discuss our overall takeaways and insights from this work, the extent of its usefulness in the real world, and potential improvements and expansions.

 ## Table of Contents